ourbunka/aidadiffusion/README.md

 -nvidia gpu

--8GB of VRAM or more (6gb may supported on 128px/256px, need testing)
+-8GB of VRAM or more

 -32GB of RAM or more